alexlangev/alexlangev/README.md

 ## Hello world, My name is Alex!

-I'm a web3 security researcher, full-stack developer, and undergraduate studying theoretical mathematics in 🍁 Montreal, Canada.
+I'm a 🚀 Full Stack Developer, 🔐 Smart Contract Engineer and Security Expert and a 🎓 Theoretical Mathematics major based in 🍁 Montreal, Canada.

+---

 ### Some of the things I code with:
 - Solidity